dropbox/stone/docs/lang_ref.rst

 ----------

 Omission is the server-side notion of changing the API interface depending on the caller.

-Currently, this is only supported in our Python SDK.

 "Omitted" annotations are annotations that associate a field with a particular set of caller permissions.
 "Caller permissions" are simply a list of raw string tags that